SantiagoLopezDavid/Coffee-Sales-Analysis/README.md

 ## References

-1. Mo Chen Youtube Channel [Link](https://www.youtube.com/watch?v=m13o5aqeCbM&list=PLodYDTuHA29aFro3j4-Wsakm0jI8enRiN&index=5).
+- Mo Chen Youtube Channel [The ONLY EXCEL PORTFOLIO PROJECT YOU NEED](https://www.youtube.com/watch?v=m13o5aqeCbM&list=PLodYDTuHA29aFro3j4-Wsakm0jI8enRiN&index=5).

 ## License
 The dataset and all associated files in this repository are available under the Attribution 4.0 International (CC BY 4.0) license.